bjdash/apic-cli/README.md

     });

 Look in the examples folder for a sample node js app to run your Test Suit with apic.

+## Starting the Web Agent
+If you are using the web version of APIC, like every web application making web requests to other domains will be limited by CORS.
+You can get around thsi by using APIC's Web Agent which runs a local agent on your machine.
+This agent is used for forwarding all https calls.
+This allows the Web version of APIC to send the requets to the agent and read response from it via Web Sockets bypassing the CORS limitation.

+To Learn more about the APIC Web Agent visit [https://docs.apic.app/apic-web-agent-apic-cli](https://docs.apic.app/apic-web-agent-apic-cli)

+**Command:**

+`agent [options]`  Start the APIC Web Agent

+**Options**

+`-p, --port <port numver>`  :   'Specify the port to start thge agent.
+Default:8008'

+Once the agent is up and running you can connect to it from the Web application and forward all your requests.
 # What is "apic"
 APIC provides a complete end to end solution for APIs; staring from **design** to **documentation** to **testing.** With a simplistic UI for Designing APIs and a feature rich platform for testing them, APIC provides a common platform for your API architects, developers and testers.
 APIC also comes with an API simulator so your Front-end team can work in parallel to your Back-end team.